When is a Research Ethics Board ethical review required? What research is exempt?

 Definition of research

-"Research" is defined in the Tri-Council Policy Statement on Ethical Conduct for Research involving Humans (TCPS, 2014), and in Capilano University's Research Ethics Policy: Research with Human Subjects (Section C) as "an undertaking intended to extend knowledge through a discipline based inquiry or any systematic investigation that is quantitative or qualitative in nature to establish facts, principles, or generalizable knowledge which involves humans as research participants."
+'Research' is defined in the Tri-Council Policy Statement on Ethical Conduct for Research involving Humans (TCPS, 2014, Article 2.1) as “An undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation.”

-That is, "…an inquiry that is conducted with the expectation that the method, results, and conclusions will be able to withstand the scrutiny of the relevant research community" (article 2.1).
+The term ‘disciplined inquiry’ refers to an inquiry that is conducted with the expectation that the method, results, and conclusions will be able to withstand the scrutiny of the relevant research community.”

-If in doubt, researchers should contact the REB concerning whether a project requires REB approval (email firstname.lastname@example.org).
-The REB makes the final decision on whether a project is exempt from REB review (TCPS 2014, article 2.1).
+The REB makes the final decision on whether a project is exempt from REB review (TCPS 2014, Article 2.1).